While I am always excited to check out new watch brands, I tend to be quite wary when suddenly a brand is everywhere.

 The quality of the leather strap is pretty much what you can expect from a sub $200 watch.
 With that said, the leather strap is textured, attractive, and will likely develop a good-looking patina over time.
 However, just don’t expect full-grain leather here.

 On a negative note, the leather strap seems to be quite short which is a problem if you have a larger wrist.
-In mt case, it fits rather well and comfortable enough but I won’t be surprised if it fits short for other people.
-The watch offers 5 ATM of water resistance which should be good enough to withstand the occasional splash and a quick shower.
+In my case, it fits rather well and comfortable enough but I won’t be surprised if it fits short for other people.
+The watch offers 5 ATMs of water resistance which should be good enough to withstand the occasional splash and a quick shower.

 In case the strap breaks down, you always have the option of getting a Vincero replacement strap.